famseamussorsomethin/ForeverQuestmetx/README.md

-# ForeverCosmetx
+# ForeverQuestmetx
-A mod for Gorilla Tag which unlocks every cosmetic locally.
+A port of the Cosmetx mod for Gorilla Tag which unlocks every cosmetic locally.
+You can find the original [here](https://github.com/iiDk-the-actual/ForeverCosmetx/) (by iiDK-the-actual)

 <img src="https://i.imgur.com/h8vd6GO.png" width=600px>